danbev/learning-iot/doc/drogue-iot.md

     device: Forever<D>,
     state: AtomicU8,
 ```
-Forever is struct from Embassy and has a static lifetime and can only be
+`Forever` is a struct from Embassy and has a static lifetime and can only be
 written to once so it is good for initialization of things.
 ```rust
 pub struct Forever<T> {